JVT038/MetaTube/README.md

 - [ ] Add it to the PyPi library
 - [ ] Add support for other sites than YouTube
 - [ ] Add support for YouTube playlists
-- [ ] Use Sponsorblock to automatically skip intro and outro
+- [ ] Use Sponsorblock and ffmpeg-python to automatically skip intro and outro
 - [ ] Build a logger
 - [ ] Change metadata of file
 - [ ] Select output type (coding, extension, etc.)